 Does a new partner affect child support?

-What if my former partner lives overseas?
+What if the other parent lives overseas?

 Conclusion

-Parents can agree on child support through a binding agreement or have it assessed by Services Australia.
-Services Australia calculates payments based on various factors such as income and time spent with the child.
+Child support provides financial support for children based on the care arrangement.
+The support covers expenses such as food, housing, education, and medical care.
+Parents can either agree on child support through a binding agreement or have it assessed by Services Australia.
+They will calculate payments based on factors such as income and time spent with the child.

 If you need assistance with family law matters, Andrews Family Lawyers can help.